ruby-hyperloop/ruby-hyperloop.io/source/docs/components/javascript-components.html.md

 ---
 ## Using Javascript Components

-While it is quite possible to develop large applications purely in HyperReact with a ruby back end like rails, you may eventually find you want to use some pre-existing React Javascript library.
-Or you may be working with an existing React-JS application, and want to just start adding some HyperReact components.
+While it is quite possible to develop large applications purely in Hyperloop Components with a ruby back end like rails, you may eventually find you want to use some pre-existing React Javascript library.
+Or you may be working with an existing React-JS application, and want to just start adding some Hyperloop Components.

-Either way you are going to need to import Javascript components into the HyperReact namespace.
-HyperReact provides both manual and automatic mechanisms to do this depending on the level of control you need.
+Either way you are going to need to import Javascript components into the Hyperloop namespace.
+Hyperloop provides both manual and automatic mechanisms to do this depending on the level of control you need.

 - [Importing Components](#importing-components)
 - [Importing Libraries](#importing-libraries)